 The tune and lyrics are so catchy and relevant to family life that they are currently being used in a commercial for Sobeys grocery stores.

-Today I celebrate my greatest achievement.
+Today I celebrate my greatest achievement on Mothers Day.
 I’m sure it is apparent how much I adore my three sons.
-They are all kind, caring and loving, not to mention handsome, intelligent, successful, and definitely more humble than their mother.
+They are all kind, caring, and loving, not to mention handsome, intelligent, successful, and definitely more humble than their mother.